JSteCheck vENABLE JAVASCIRPT WEIOGJWEGJWEOIGJWEOIG

 Can I steal your code

-I can legally sue you if you do that.
-I probably won't, but I could.
+I can sue you if you do that.

 What does this have to do with GDI malware